Queensland’s Protected Area Strategy 2020–2030

 - implementing an adaptive management model for protected areas, based on an area’s values.

 The Strategy supports substantial job retention and employment growth across multiple sectors, including tourism, outdoor recreation, research, education and conservation, plus economic development and self-determination opportunities for First Nations peoples.

 The Strategy also seeks to attract new partnerships, philanthropic contributions and private capital to grow and enhance Queensland’s protected areas.
 The Queensland Government will explore opportunities to bring public, private and philanthropic funders and sponsors together to protect and expand Queensland’s unique natural and cultural heritage through protected areas.

-Queensland’s Protected Area Strategy 2021 Report Card outlines what has been achieved so far (in growing, caring for, and connecting people with Queensland’s protected areas).
-It also provides baselines for the measures that will be used to track progress over the coming years.
+- Queensland’s Protected Area Strategy report cards outline what has been achieved so far (in growing, caring for, and connecting people with Queensland’s protected areas).
+They also provide baselines for the measures that will be used to track progress over the coming years:

 - A report by The University of Queensland outlines the significant economic value that national parks provide to the Queensland economy through tourism and recreational use.